Access to Work is a Government scheme that funds any necessary adjustments in the workplace to make it accessible for disabled employees.

 - other practical help at work, such as a job coach or a note-taker or lip speaker

-It will also fund Deaf Awareness Training for the team – so that colleagues can gain a clear understanding of how to work alongside and communicate with a deaf person.
+It will also fund Deaf Awareness Training for the team – so that colleagues can clearly understand how to work alongside and communicate with a deaf person.
 This really helps in creating an inclusive workplace.

-Take a look at the Deaf Awareness Training that we provide: https://terptree.co.uk/deaf-awareness-training-2/
+Please take a look at the Deaf Awareness Training that we provide: Deaf Awareness Training

 Access to Work Eligibility

 As with every Government fund – there are eligibility criteria: